How to Grow World-Class Weed for Under $150 (Cheapest Top-Shelf Setup + $5 Cannabis Seeds)

 • If growing in coco or hydro, you need to use nutrients from beginning to end, and Dyna-Gro Grow + Bloom excels at that.

-• Follow the included instructions at 1/2 strength (same with almost any nutrient system for cannabis plants).
+• Give at 1 tsp/gallon.
 Only increase the amount if you notice the plant is getting lime green or pale all over, which is the main symptom when a plant needs overall higher levels of nutrients.

 Learn more about cannabis nutrients.